Linux-RISC/Reanimator/install_guide.md

 ----------<br>
 <br>
 6.5.0 on Indy<br>
-In this case, selections file <b>won't work</b>, so you must write the sources manually: select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, SKIP "/" before "i".
+In this case, selections file <b>won't work</b>, so you must write the sources manually: select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, <b>SKIP</b> "/" before "i".
 For example:<br>
 <br>
 Use "rbpi" or "debian" according to the installation platform.
 These are the sources:<br>
 irix@rbpi:i/IRIX/irix650/1/dist<br>